By Jane Maienschein

 The second year brought considerable expansion to six instructors and the addition of botany.
 After that, the lab was on its way to becoming an international presence in marine biology and eventually in certain defined areas of biology generally.
 From the beginning, embryology was one of the primary focus areas of the lab, and it has remained so throughout the MBL’s 120-plus years.
 The leadership of the laboratory had a strong embryological interest from the beginning, as did the individual investigators and trustees.
 Especially when the work was experimental, the emphasis was sometimes labeled “physiology” instead of “experimental embryology” to get at fundamental processes of development.

 Charles Otis Whitman served as first director of the lab.
 He had directed the small private Allis Lake Laboratory near Milwaukee, Wisconsin, then directed the biology program at Clark University, and then the biology program at the University of Chicago.
 Whitman was an able administrator who inspired people intellectually, and he somehow managed to make things work even when money was short.
 This is probably due in large part to the talents of Frank Rattray Lillie, who followed Whitman at Chicago and at the MBL where he became Assistant Director and then second Director.
-Where Whitman left financial matters to hope, saying things like “well, what is money for?,” Lillie was an astute manager with support from his wealthy father-in-law Charles Crane and other individuals and foundations.
+Where Whitman left financial matters to hope, saying things like “well, what is money for?,” Lillie was an astute manager with support from his wealthy brother-in-law Charles Crane and other individuals and foundations.
 Whitman and Lillie made a fine team, and they attracted a board of trustees that included top research biologists and also loyal donors.
 This has remained true, as the MBL has developed a Corporation of research scientists who pay a membership to be part of the group, plus installed a governing Board of Trustees to oversee operations.
 Despite some challenging times and some tempting take-over offers, the lab has always remained independent; research and instruction both have increasingly come to rely on federal grants and private foundations but the lab has resisted various attempts to make it an arm of a university, the government, or other organizations.

 In 1890 the lab started a series of evening lectures that became known as the Friday Evening Lectures.
 The goals of offering these lectures and advertising them widely to the public were twofold: first to take science to the larger public and increase interest in science, and second to bring specialists together to learn from each other.
 Lecturers were instructed to make their talks accessible to beginners as well as of value to senior researchers.
 These were not intended to be courses, but rather to supplement the systematic organized instruction of the courses.
 For the years 1890–1899, the lectures were published as the Biological Lectures Delivered at the Marine Biological Laboratory in Woods Holl.